Documentation & Help

 Tip for better directional stability of the packraft

 In addition to using a skeg in flat waters, it is very useful to weight your packraft at the front with some luggage.
 Luggage should therefore always be attached (also) to the bow e.B. in a waterproof bow bag.

 For whitewater rides, it is important that you have good boat contact with your legs.
 For this you need thigh straps.

 Your knees are pressed against the boat tubes by the thigh strap and you are able to tilt the boat with your hip left or right.
 The round side of the thigh straps points upwards.
 There are your knees.
-The Velcro fastener can be closed while driving.
+The Velcro fastener can be closed while riding.

 Practice getting out when capsizing extensively in calm water: stretch your legs and swim out of the boat.
-The Velcro fastener opens automatically.
+The velcro fastener opens automatically.
 You don’t need hands to pull away the thigh straps when capsizing.
 Do not use the thigh straps in whitewater until you feel safe.

 If you are riding a long boat, you should use a footrest so that your feet have optimal contact with the boat.